seatonullberg/cmstk/examples/README.md

-Some helpful snippets to get started using cmstk.
+Some helpful snippets to get started using `cmstk`.